Density: Measurement

-Unit

-From the equation for density (ρ = m/V), mass density has any unit that is mass divided by volume.
-As there are many units of mass and volume covering many different magnitudes there are a large number of units for mass density in use.
-The SI unit of kilogram per cubic metre (kg/m3) and the cgs unit of gram per cubic centimetre (g/cm3) are probably the most commonly used units for density.
-One g/cm3 is equal to 1000 kg/m3.
-One cubic centimetre (abbreviation cc) is equal to one millilitre.
-In industry, other larger or smaller units of mass and or volume are often more practical and US customary units may be used.
-See below for a list of some of the most common units of density.

 Homogeneous materials

 The density at all points of a homogeneous object equals its total mass divided by its total volume.
 The mass is normally measured with a scale or balance; the volume may be measured directly (from the geometry of the object) or by the displacement of a fluid.
 To determine the density of a liquid or a gas, a hydrometer, a dasymeter or a Coriolis flow meter may be used, respectively.
 Similarly, hydrostatic weighing uses the displacement of water due to a submerged object to determine the density of the object.